achraf-boumhidi/Product_Management/README.md

 NOTE:
 - This is a simple ASP.NET web application that uses CRUD actions for viewing, adding , deleting Products.
-- In order to comunicate with the Databbase, make sure to provide the sql server's "User Id" and "Password" in the parameters of <Connection String>.
+- In order to comunicate with the Databbase, make sure to provide the sql server's "User Id" and "Password" in the parameters of the Connection String.